 Suicide or Unattended Death Cleanup Costs

 There is a fee associated with the biohazard remediation and cleanup of a suicide or unattended death scene.
-The owner of rental property may have at least some coverage in a casualty insurance policy associated with the premises.
+The owner of the rental property may have at least some coverage in a casualty insurance policy associated with the premises.
 The costs of remediation can also be billed to the estate of the deceased individual.
 That might seem a crass thing to do.
 However, keep in mind that estates are billed for costs of final medical care and other charges that arise surrounding an individual’s passing and there is no reason why a landlord should not be extended the same consideration.

 Even if a landlord owns only one rental property, being as proactive as possible ahead of any challenging events is recommended.
 In the same way, a landlord likely has identified a plumbing professional to address related issues should they arise, a landlord should identify and reach out to a remediation professional in the event a tragedy like a suicide or unattended death occurs at the rental property.